MOohTus/ODAMNet/README.md

 # README

-ODAMNet, a Python package to study molecular relationship between environmental factors (called chemicals here) and rare diseases.
+ODAMNet is a Python package to study molecular relationship between environmental factors (called chemicals here) and rare diseases.

 The [ODAMNet documentation][ODAMNet documentation] is available in ReadTheDocs.